lucasgonze/hackersdmcaguide/README.md

 Developers have a hard time getting clear and simple guidance on how to handle copyright infringement notices.

 In some ways this is justified, because the law is complex and unclear.
-But many aspects of the law are simple enough.
-And anyway, developers must simplify.
+But many aspects of the law are simple enough, and anyway, developers don't have a choice about whether to simplify.
 They can't hire a lawyer for every little bit of noise that comes through.
-Lawyers don't want to summarize because that's just not what they do.
-But developers must summarize.

 If lawyers can't write clear and simple instructions, the hackers must do it for themselves.

+Improvements to this document are welcome.
+It is on Github for a reason.

 Warnings:

-1. These instructions are for small informal projects with little infringement
+1. These instructions are for informal projects with little infringement
 2. No lawyers wrote this.
 This is not legal advice.

 ## How-To